quicwg/base-drafts/draft-ietf-quic-http.md

 A server MAY send one or more PUSH_PROMISE frames ({{frame-push-promise}}) before, after, or interleaved with the frames of a response message.
 These PUSH_PROMISE frames are not part of the response; see {{server-push}} for more details.
-These frames are not permitted in pushed responses; a pushed response that includes PUSH_PROMISE frames MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.
+Additional promises are not permitted on push streams; a pushed response that includes PUSH_PROMISE frames MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.

 Frames of unknown types ({{extensions}}), including reserved frames ({{frame-reserved}}) MAY be sent on a request or push stream before, after, or